Skip to main content

 meaning you are imitating the app usage in production mode, hence you can see how many resources are being consumed by your app.

-running kubectl top pods would return the metrics of the pods based on their cpu and memory consumption.
+Running kubectl top pods would return the metrics of the pods based on their CPU and memory consumption.

 with those results, you can set meaningful resource quotas.